IKiprotich/Springboot-Login-System/README.md

 <<<<<<< HEAD
-# loginwithspring
+# SpringBoot Login System

 Spring Boot app with secure login, registration, password updates, and dashboard.
 Uses Spring Security, H2 DB with JPA, Bootstrap 5.3.3, and Thymeleaf.
 Perfect for learning authentication and persistence.
 Run with `mvn spring-boot:run`.
 Access at `localhost:8080/login`.

 ## Overview

-`loginwithspring` is a web application built with Spring Boot 3.4.3, showcasing a secure user authentication system.
+`Springboot login system` is a web application built with Spring Boot 3.4.3, showcasing a secure user authentication system.
 It allows users to:
 - **Register** with a unique username and password.
 - **Log in** securely, with a default admin user ("Ian", password: "1234").
 - **Update passwords**, persisting changes in an H2 database.